 The Honor System helps maintain a high standard of integrity in all academic work, under the basic assumption that all work submitted is the sole and original product of the individual student.
 The System respects the student’s ability to maintain this standard and encourages the further development of this ability.

 The Honor System, which is supervised by the Student Honor Committee, applies to all work submitted for academic credit, such as examinations, quizzes, papers, and laboratory assignments.
 The system also applies to destruction, hiding, and improper removal or retention of library materials with the intent of denying others access.

-The administration of the Honor System requires the collective and individual cooperation of the entire Oberlin College community and is fully explained in the document Student Regulations, Policies, and Procedures (new.oberlin.edu/students/policies/).
+The administration of the Honor System requires the collective and individual cooperation of the entire Oberlin College community and is fully explained in the Student Conduct Resources and Campus Policies.

 Oberlin provides a Winter Term of four weeks in January to encourage and enable students to discover the value of self-education.
 This term affords students an opportunity to devise and pursue programs of independent study or research and to undertake, individually or with a group, on- or off-campus, other projects of educational value that the structured curriculum during the academic year cannot accommodate easily.
 Winter Term provides an opportunity for variations and supplements to the usual course offerings, with an emphasis on experimentation and creativity, intellectual independence, and personal responsibility.